ibi-group/transit-performance/README.md

 * current_status
 * timestamp

-The GTFS-realtime trip updates feed is used to determine predicted arrival and departure events for all trips at all stops in the system.
-The latest available predicted arrival and departure events are used to estimate actual arrival and departure events for cases where the vehicle positions feed does not provide this information.
-The trip_updates feed must have all data elements required as part of the GTFS-realtime specification and the following optional fields:
+The GTFS-realtime Trip Updates feed is used to determine predicted arrival and departure events for all trips at all stops in the system.
+The latest available predicted arrival and departure events are used to estimate actual arrival and departure events for cases where the Vehicle Positions feed does not provide this information.
+The Trip Updates feed must have all data elements required as part of the GTFS-realtime specification and the following optional fields:

 * trip_id
 * direction_id